guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Build and Secure Networks in Google Cloud: Challenge Lab.md

 SSH to bastion host via IAP and juice-shop via bastion

-# Congratulations! you've completed your challenge lab
+# Congratulations you've completed your challenge lab
 ## Happy Learning
+## See you in the cloud...